-A post on Daily AutoCAD, subscribe to this blog if you haven’t already, highlights a brilliant but often forgotten editing command.
-With “Align” you can move, rotate and scale an object while aligning it with existing geometry or selected points.
 It’s often only thought of as a 3D command but is one I often use in 2D.
 While it will manipulate AutoCAD geometry you can also scale and align images.
-Just draw a line to the “known length”, select the two corresponding points on the image and use the scale option to rotate, scale and place the image perfectly.
+Just draw a line to the “known length”, select the two corresponding points on the image and use Align with the scale option to rotate, scale and place the image perfectly.

-Here is a Camtasia gif of Align in 2D action, Daily AutoCAD have step by step examples for 2D & 3D uses of align.
+Here is a Camtasia gif of Align in 2D action.

 I’ve long argued Align deserves a place on the standard “Modify” toolbar/Dashboard but it’s not there.